collective/collective.generic.webbuilder/docs/INSTALL.rst

 THE IMPORTANT PART AROUND INITIATING A PROJECT
 +++++++++++++++++++++++++++++++++++++++++++++++++
-- It would be good unless you have some minitage experience to version the code prior to build, because of minitage update mecanism.
 - Before version/import the code in your SCM you must elude the following points:

     * By default, the generated tarball contains the buildout layout and all the eggs in src, and the buildout use them as develop eggs and NOT WITH MR.DEVELOPER.